 Many people consider breast pain as the primary symptom of breast cancer, but that is not always the case.
 Several other medical conditions cause breast pain.
 Have a look:

 Fibrocystic Breast Changes refer to benign changes within the breasts.
 They are often characterised by lumpy and irregularly dense breast tissues.
 Non-cancerous changes in breast tissue can cause persistent pain.
-If the pain is accompanied by discharge, it is crucial to seek immediate medical advice.
+Medical evaluation is recommended if fibrocystic changes are associated with bloody, persistent, unilateral, or spontaneous nipple discharge.

 Breast cysts are fluid-filled sacs within the breast tissue.
 Due to hormonal fluctuations, they become enlarged and tender.
 Compressing around the cysts causes pinching pain.
 If you have a breast cyst that is growing quickly, it is important to reach out to a gynaecologist.